Osteoporosis & Osteopenia

 Diagnosis

-Currently, the most reliable way to diagnose osteoporosis is to measure bone density with a dual-energy absorptiometry scan or a DXA scan.
-A DXA scan measures the density of your bones at key sites including the spine and hip.
+Currently, the most reliable way to diagnose osteoporosis is to measure bone density with a dual-energy absorptiometry scan or a DEXA scan.
+A DEXA scan measures the density of your bones at key sites including the spine and hip.
 The bone density at each site is presented as a t-score.

 Normal: indicates healthy bones and a low risk of having a fracture, t-score > -1.0